nkvoronov/script.globalsearch/README.txt

 III.
 Control id's used in script-globalsearch-main.xml
 ------------------------------------------------------
 100 - Main group id.
 All code should be included in this group.
 The script will set this id to hidden when playing a trailer.
+101 - Content group id.
+All code, except the background images, can be included in this group.
+The script will set this id to hidden when an info dialog is visible.

 110 - Label containing the number of found movies
 111 - Container for found movies